jmacdotorg/plerd/README.md

 ## Project status

-I consider this a released work with a stable interface.
-(I write this in late 2015 after using it for months without introducing radical changes to its behavior, and other people have started using it too.
-So there you have it.)
+Plerd is released and stable.
+It still has plenty of room for improvement, and I welcome community feedback and patch proposals, but it will continue to do what it does now, in more or less the same fashion, for the foreseeable future.

-It still has plenty of room for improvement, but it will continue to do what it does now, in more or less the same fashion, indefinitely.
-Should a future release ever make this untrue, it will increase its major version number to reflect this.
+Please visit [Plerd's homepage](http://jmac.org/plerd) for links to Plerd community resources, such as mailing lists.

 ## Setup